frapplecat/moonup/README.md

 ![contact us page](readme-images/contactus.png)

-* Nested in the footer with the scoial media links is a contact us link.
+* Nested in the footer with the social media links is a contact us link.
 * Opens in a new page.
 * Contains a text area for any questions or messages the user may have for MOONup.